Music (2018 - 2020)

-Students may count up to four points of performance classes (in the Steinhardt School’s Department of Music and Performing Arts Professions or in our department’s Collegium Musicum) toward the music major.
+Students may count up to four points of performance classes in our department or in the Steinhardt School’s Department of Music and Performing Arts Professions toward the music major.

 A total of four courses (16 points) completed with a grade of C or better is required for the music minor:

 - One course in the area of “music, history, and cultures”

 - One course in the area of “sonic art” or one additional course in the area of “music, history, and cultures”

 - One additional course numbered at or above the MUSIC-UA 100 level.
 Four points of performance (from our department or Steinhardt) may be used for this requirement.